 This course examines the problem of evil.
 First we will seek to understand the nature of the challenge to Christianity that is represented by this problem in both its logical and probabilistic forms.
 Secondly, we will examine the kinds of responses that are offered to it.
 Our underlying goal through this entire process will be to increase our effectiveness in presenting the message of Christianity in a manner that is compelling, accurate, and credible for the sake of both Christians and non-Christians.

 An examination of epistemological and related methodological issues that affect the work of the Christian theological scholar, considered generally in the contemporary academic context, and concretely in the specialization disciplines of the MTS and MTh programs.
 Students will explore the implications of these issues for research writing (including thesis preparation) in their own specializations.
 They will also engage in critical interdisciplinary dialogue on research projects presented by their fellow students.
 Prerequisite: MTS 803, MTH 890

-The study of theology extends to the manner in which non-Western communities of Christians endeavour to shape their world by their faith.
+This course seeks to extend the study of theology to the manner in which non-Western communities of Christians endeavour to shape their world by their faith.
 Special emphasis is given to examining Christology and Soteriology from a cross-cultural perspective, and to the manner by which both Western and non-Western traditions may interact.
 Cross-listed as THS 614.
+Prerequisite: THS 571

 Historical origins, beliefs, and practices of major world religions are examined, with the purpose of analyzing the impact of the worldview generated by each faith group in order to gain insights into potential points of contact for mission and ministry in cross-cultural encounters or in pluralistic societies.